BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

 ### PostgreSQL partitioning

 Nexus Delta takes advantage of PostgreSQL's @link:[Table Partitioning](https://www.postgresql.org/docs/current/ddl-partitioning.html) feature.
-This allows for improved query performance, as well facilitates loading, deleting, or transferring data.
+This allows for improved query performance, and facilitates loading, deleting, or transferring data.

 The `public.scoped_events` and `public.scoped_states` are partitioned by organization, which is itself partitioned by the projects it contains; this follows the natural hierarchy that can be found in Nexus Delta.